 As a preemptive measure, take a look at your Device Report to understand the % of traffic that will be affected by the iOS 14 Privacy Update.

-Filter down to Apple devices and the % of Total Users or Sessions will tell you what percent of your current traffic will be impacted by this change.
+Filter down to Apple devices.
+The % of Total Users or Sessions will tell you what percent of your current traffic will be impacted by this change.

-To be clear, I am not saying that Facebook’s Ads Manager Reporting was wrong.
-However, overconfidence in feel good conversion metrics (especially for shorter sales cycles) can lead one to under-optimizing other critical channels.
+To be clear, I’m not saying that Facebook’s Ads Manager Reporting was wrong.
+However, overconfidence in feel-good conversion metrics (especially for shorter sales cycles) can lead one to under-optimizing other critical channels.

-Having said that, the good thing about the 28 day attribution window was that it did provide some insights of ad performance over time (well 28 days to be exact); which can include counting repeat purchases.
+Having said that, the good thing about the 28-day attribution window was that it did provide some insight into ad performance over time (28 days to be exact), which can include counting repeat purchases.

 So where does the LTV:CAC metric come into play?